2014 Montreal Impact season: Review

-March

 The Montreal Impact started their season on March 8 against FC Dallas with a 3–2 loss.
 Sanna Nyassi and Andrew Wenger scored for Montreal and Fabián Castillo, Blas Pérez, and Mauro Díaz scored for Dallas.
 Marco Di Vaio and Andrés Romero are suspended for the first 3 matches of the season.
 Montreal went on to face Houston Dynamo on March 2.
 Houston won 1–0 from a deflected shot by Will Bruin.
 Patrice Bernier had a 30–yard shot "pushed" over the crossbar and Andrew Wenger had a shot cleared over the crossbar.